 When performing impairment testing, the recoverable amount is determined for the individual asset for which an objective indication of impairment exists.
-If the asset does not generate cash flows from continuing use that are largely independent from other assets or groups of assets, the recoverable amount is determined for the cash-generating unit ("CGU") to which the assets belong.
+If the asset does not generate cash flows from continuing use that are largely independent from other assets or groups of assets, the recoverable amount is determined for the CGU to which the assets belong.